-BFA in Musical Performance students must meet NDNU Core Curriculum and General Degree Requirements in addition to fulfilling the specific course work in the intended area of emphasis in consultation with a faculty advisor.
-Students are advised into their elective units through participation in applied performance workshops specific to the particular areas of emphasis.
-Areas of emphasis may include vocal, musical theatre, collaborative piano, music management, or instrumental performance.
-Students will attend a specified number of concerts, recitals, and performances each semester.
+BFA in Musical Performance students must meet NDNU General Education and General Degree Requirements in addition to fulfilling the specific course work in the intended track in consultation with a faculty advisor.
+Students are advised into their elective units through participation in applied performance workshops specific to the particular tracks.
+Tracks may include vocal, musical theatre, collaborative piano, music management or instrumental performance.
+Students will attend a specified number of concerts, recitals and performances each semester.
 Undergraduates in all areas of specialization are required to fulfill at least one Music Management Internship during their residency.